Al Stewart + Roger Taylor

 Written by Ehart/Flower/Frazier/Livgren/Williams

-Appears on: Vinyl Confessions, UK/US Play The Game Tonight 7" vinyl
+Vinyl Confessions, UK/US Play The Game Tonight 7" vinyl

 A great Kansas track.
 The track starts out very slow, almost as a ballad, and then turns into more of a rocker.
 From there the song alternates back and forth from ballad into the rocking chorus.
 Roger provides backing vocals.
-Recorded in Los Angelas, California in August 1982, during a short break before the L.A. shows of the US tour.
+Recorded in Los Angeles, California in August 1982, during a short break before the L.A. shows of the US tour.

 Right Away 4:07